-ILUVIEN is licensed to Alimera Sciences, Inc. ("Alimera"), which completed two Phase III clinical trials (the "FAMETM Study") of ILUVIEN for the treatment of DME.
-On November 10, 2011, Alimera received a complete response letter ("CRL") from the U.S. Food and Drug Administration ("FDA") in response to the New Drug Application ("NDA") for ILUVIEN for DME resubmitted in May 2011.
+In November 2011, Alimera received a complete response letter ("CRL") from the U.S. Food and Drug Administration ("FDA") in response to the New Drug Application ("NDA") for ILUVIEN for DME resubmitted in May 2011.
 This resubmission followed the receipt by Alimera in December 2010 of a CRL with respect to Alimera's original June 2010 NDA.
 The FDA stated in the 2011 CRL that it was unable to approve Alimera's NDA because it did not provide sufficient data to support that ILUVIEN is safe and effective in the treatment of patients with DME.
 The FDA stated that the risks of adverse reactions shown for ILUVIEN in the FAME Study were significant and were not offset by the benefits demonstrated by ILUVIEN in these clinical trials.
 The FDA also stated in the 2011 CRL that Alimera will need to conduct two additional clinical trials to demonstrate that ILUVIEN is safe and effective for DME.
-Alimera reported that it will be requesting a meeting with the FDA to clarify next steps.
+Alimera reported that it expects to meet with the FDA in the second quarter of 2012 to discuss the 2011 CRL and the regulatory status of ILUVIEN.